bmedicke/REED/gdb/readme.md

 * [github.com/snare/voltron](https://github.com/snare/voltron)

-Provides "views" into certain aspects of the debugger (not just GDB).
+Voltron provides "views" into certain aspects of the debugger (not just GDB).
 My favorite is the stack view.
 Changes since the last instruction are color coded and you can quickly scroll through the memory near the current frame (both ways).

 Voltron views can be displayed in any TTY but they really shine when you use them in tmux (or screen).